Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 So, what should you include?
 And is there anything you should avoid when putting together a monthly report?

-In this guide, 39 experts share the metrics they always include in their monthly marketing report, including:
+In this guide, 39 experts share the metrics they actively track in their marketing dashboards and they always include in their monthly marketing report, including:

 *Editor’s note: Need help putting together your monthly marketing report?
 We’ve got hundreds of templates that sync with popular marketing tools such as Google Analytics, Search Console, and HubSpot–all of which can be shared with your team at monthly meetings: